Commercialisation of sports events

-Japanese law does not provide for any specific laws that govern the broadcasting rights of a sports event, and broadcasting rights are generally set out in the facility management rights of the owner of the venue at which the sports event is held.
-Therefore, a party who has the facility management rights of the venue will primarily have the broadcasting right.
-However, to increase the profits of a sports competition or league as a whole, some sports governing bodies or event organisers will implement rules in their regulations that provide that the broadcasting rights of all games or matches in that competition or league shall be owned only by the governing body or organiser.
-For example, the J. League owns the broadcasting rights of all the official games under the regulations of the J. League and grants licences to other broadcasting companies to broadcast the official games.
+There are no Japanese laws specifically governing the broadcasting rights of sports events, and broadcasting rights are generally set out in the facility management rights of the owner of the venue at which the sports event is held.
+Therefore, a party that has the facility management rights of the venue will primarily have the broadcasting right.
+However, to increase the profits of a sports competition or league as a whole, some sports governing bodies or event organisers will implement rules in their regulations stipulating that the broadcasting rights of all games or matches in that competition or league shall be owned only by the governing body or organiser.
+For example, the J League owns the broadcasting rights of all the official games under the regulations of the J League, and grants licences to other broadcasting companies to broadcast the official games.

 Sponsorship rights generally encompass a wide variety of different rights depending on the content of sponsorship agreements.

 Other important rights relating to merchandising, such as image rights of individuals and copyrights, are derived from Japanese case law and the relevant intellectual property laws.

 In general, the Trademark Act,21 the Copyright Act,22 the Unfair Competition Prevention Act23 and other intellectual property laws set out regulations for the protection and enforcement of intellectual property rights, such as trademarks and copyrights, and image rights and publicity rights of individuals are recognised and protected by case law.

 The following is the outline of protection and enforcement mechanism of the above-mentioned rights in Japan.